Weigl leaves Borussia Dortmund for Benfica in €20m move | Goal.com

 Julian Weigl has joined Benfica from Borussia Dortmund in a €20 million (£17m/$22m) deal.

-But Dortmund have announced they have granted his request for a move to Portugal.
+The Germany international had previously been linked with a move to Paris Saint-Germain, as former Dortmund boss Thomas Tuchel admitted interest in him at the end of last season.

+Serie A side Inter had also reportedly been eyeing him as a potential signing as they look to strengthen in midfield, but the Primeira Liga side have swooped in and struck a deal with Dortmund.

-"I would like to thank my team-mates, the Dortmund staff and all the fans of this great club for a great time and I will always have Borussia Dortmund at heart," the Germany international said upon his departure.
+"I would like to thank my team-mates, the Dortmund staff and all the fans of this great club for a great time and I will always have Borussia Dortmund at heart," Weigl told Dortmund's website as his move was announced.

+Borussia Dortmund and @SLBenfica have agreed to terms on the transfer of Julian Weigl.— Borussia Dortmund (@BlackYellow) December 31, 2019

+We thank Julian for his dedication and wish him the best of luck in Portugal! pic.twitter.com/TS7E0WGUSR

 "Julian came to us with this wish, and we agreed - also because of his services to the club," sports director Michael Zorc said.
 "We wish him all the best for his future!"